SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 }
  ```

+Following that edit in the [terraform.tfvars](terraform.tfvars) file:

+* The public SSH key to use to connect to the instances.
+It is recommended to use a different key than the one generated in the previous steps.
+* The location of the private key associated with that public key.
+* The path to an S3 bucket where the SAP installation master is located.
+* The folder (for cluster nodes) where HANA installation master will be downloaded from S3.
+* The device used by the cluster nodes where HANA will be installed.
+* The deployment target (init_type variable), you can just install HANA or cluster.
+* The registration code if you want to register your system, mandatory to download salt-minion if it isn't included in the image.

 ### The pillar files hana.sls and cluster.sls

 Find more information about the hana and cluster formulas in (check the pillar.example files):